imrany/insight/README.md

     Why this approach is not compute intensive and cost effective since some processes like text-to-speech is handled on the client side rathen than on the server-side (our side)

-- Download audio files: Users would able to store and download audio files of their prompts/question and responses to later.
+- Download audio files: Users would able to store and download audio files of their prompts and responses to later.

 - Intelligent: We've integrate insight with **Gemini**, with this integration it can response fast and with nearly accuracy to the subject matter.